PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 Please note that:

-1. Pub key validation can be skipped passing `--discovery-token-unsafe-skip-ca-verification` flag; This weakens the kubeadm security model since others can potentially impersonate the Kubernetes Master.
+1. Pub key validation can be skipped passing `--discovery-token-unsafe-skip-ca-verification` flag; This weakens the kubeadm security model since others can potentially impersonate the PlaidCloud Master.

 #### File/https discovery